monchopena/bdunk/_posts/2012-11-26-markdown-jade.markdown

-Date: 26 Nov 2012
-Categories: development
+---
+layout: post
-Summary: Using Markdown in Jade.
+title:  "Using Markdown in Express"
-Read more: Show me more
+date:   2012-11-26 00:00:00 +0200
+categories: development

-# Using Markdown in Express
+summary: Using Markdown in Jade.
+---

 Ok.
 I'm a geek and I like [markdown].
 I've been testing with Express and wanted to use [markdown].